emergion/vagrant-proxyconf/README.md

 [gemnasium]: https://gemnasium.com/tmatilai/vagrant-proxyconf
 [codeclimate]: https://codeclimate.com/github/tmatilai/vagrant-proxyconf

-A [Vagrant](http://www.vagrantup.com/) 1.1+ plugin that configures the virtual machine to use specified proxies for package managers etc.
+A [Vagrant](http://www.vagrantup.com/) 1.1+ plugin that configures the virtual machine to use specified proxies.

 At this state we support:

+* Generic `*_proxy` environment variables that many programs support
 * [APT](http://en.wikipedia.org/wiki/Advanced_Packaging_Tool) proxy/cacher

 Support is planned for other package managers (at least yum).